vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Input Issues.md

     - You can create one via **GameObject | UI | Event System**
 - **Picking Mode** must be set to Position on the Visual Element.
 - There mustn't be other elements receiving the same events below in the hierarchy.
-   Visual Elements have Picking Mode enabled by default, this can block events.
+   Visual Elements have Picking Mode enabled by default, this will block events.
 - If using the Input System package, it is required to be version `1.1.0-pre.5` or above.

 :::warning
 Do not make assumptions.
 Double checking these steps are met is always recommended.
 :::

+To troubleshoot cases where other UI is blocking input, use the Event Debugger (**Window | UI Toolkit | Event Debugger**).